ellie326/332project/README.md

 Schedule overall milestones

 ### Individual Goal
-- no individual goal yet
+- no separate goal yet
 - every member individually research on how to design the project and use AI tech. until the next team meeting